Three UMN Morris Students Are Fulbright Finalists

 Update: Alexa Barta '18 was named a finalist in a June award round

-- Grady, an English/German/Medieval Studies triple major, will spend a year in Germany.
+- Grady, an English/German/Medieval Studies triple alumna, will spend a year in Germany.

-- Carlson, a Spanish/Latin American Area Studies major, will spend a year in Mexico.
+- Carlson, a Spanish/Latin American Area Studies alumna, will spend a year in Mexico.

-- Alexa Barta '18 will spend a year in Brazil.
+- Barta, a statistics and Spanish alumna, will spend a year in Brazil.

 - Their successes speak to the power and value of a Morris education on the global stage.